Bipolar Disorder Treatment in Southern California

 Therapies we use include:

-• Acceptance and Commitment Therapy (ACT): Encourages acceptance of painful emotions while building healthier coping strategies rooted in personal values.
+• Acceptance + commitment therapy (ACT) – Encourages acceptance of painful emotions while building healthier coping strategies rooted in personal values.

-With the right blend of therapies and support, you’ll be empowered to break old patterns and build a more fulfilling life.
+With the right blend of therapies and support, clients are empowered to break old patterns and build a more fulfilling life.

 Bipolar Disorder FAQs